FilipaGo/payup-app-prototype/README.md

 ## Project Summary

-Project developed with Lília Correia and Marta Casal, under the Postgraduate Diploma in Digital Experience Design, which consisted in designing an interactive or semi-functional prototype of a digital product or service, following a user-centered approach.
+Project developed with Lília Correia and Marta Casal, under a Postgraduate Diploma in Digital Experience Design, which consisted in designing an interactive or semi-functional prototype of a digital product or service, following a user-centered approach.

 We designed PayUp; a mobile app to manage shared expenses, receive and pay debts, without the need to expose banking information.
 All you need is a mobile phone number.